vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 [^233]:

-    One is supposed to perform the offering of the sacred thread (pavi

-traka) to make up for any deficiency and neglect of his responsibil

-NOTES 263

-ity regarding the teacher, scriptures, or for any transgression of the rules (samaya), or for those who failed to celebrate a festival day

-(parvadinam) or any of the occasional or indispensable observances.
+    One is supposed to perform the offering of the sacred thread (pavitraka) to make up for any deficiency and neglect of his responsibility regarding the teacher, scriptures, or for any transgression of the rules (samaya), or for those who failed to celebrate a festival day (parvadinam) or any of the occasional or indispensable observances.

 [^234]:

-    Abhinavagupta outlines the procedure applied when a teacher

-explains the meaning of scriptures to disciples according to Chap

-ter 52 of the Devyāyamala Tantra.
+    Abhinavagupta outlines the procedure applied when a teacher explains the meaning of scriptures to disciples according to Chapter 52 of the Devyāyamala Tantra.

 [^235]: